patthiel/linode-test/README.md

 * Do not spend more than 2 hours on this challenge.

-* When you have completed the challenge, Submit a PR to this repo and cc. @patthiel and @dorthu.
+* Please provide a script/dockerfile or written instructions on how to run your test suite.

-* Also please provide a script/dockerfile or written instructions on how to run your test suite.
+* When you have completed the challenge, Submit your project in a zip file attachment to kwilson@linode.com.

 ## Test Case 1: